Aausaaf/Dictionaryapp/README.md

 # Dictionaryapp
-- In this app we can see word a lots of word and its meaning we can add word , we can search word as well
+- In this app we can see  a lots of word and its meaning we can add word , we can search word as well

 ## Tech Stack
 ### Reactjs , Redux , Material UI (for Frontend)